Doctor Who Episode Guide Catalogues:

 he had regained his freedom, the Doctor continued to return to his friends

-at UNIT often.
-The scripts became more mature, and tackled some interesting
+the scripts became more mature, and tackled some interesting

 social themes.
 An arch villain was also created: He called himself